 All the different methods we tested used the same mix of fresh vegetables and aromatics.

 The first test was a base turkey stock recipe with the bones simmered in a Dutch oven with veggies.
 The second was a pressure cooker turkey stock.
-And the third involved roasting the leftover bones and veggies (a tip from my friend GrillingGrandma) and then making the turkey broth in a Dutch Oven, which did significantly increase the flavor of the stock.
+The third involved roasting the leftover bones and veggies (a tip from our friend GrillingGrandma) and then making the turkey broth in a Dutch Oven, which significantly increases the flavor of the stock.

-And the final recipe test was a combination of roasting the turkey carcass and veggies in the oven, then cooking the stock in the Instant pot.
+The final recipe test was a combination of roasting the turkey carcass and veggies in the oven and then cooking the stock in the Instant Pot.

 • Avocado oil